Mufanza/has-it-changed/README.md

 The app might exit with -1 if anything goes unexpectedly wrong.

 ## Motivation
-You might need to put this into your deployment pipelines to do magical stuff; it's not meant to be used as a version control.
+You might need to put this into your pipelines to do magical stuff; it's not meant to be used as a version control.

 In other words: either you know why you might need to use it, or you don't need to use it.